If you know what to look for in your ideal dog breed, then the search will end up going much more smoothly for you than it otherwise would.

 Don’t let your dog fool you when it starts acting like this, as it will still need a decent amount of exercise so that it can remain healthy and not slip into obesity.

-As long as you take your Cadoodle out at least two or three times per day and you play around with it on a regular basis, it should fulfill all of its primary exercise needs.
+As long as you take your Cadoodle out at least two or three times per day and you play around with it regularly, it should fulfill all of its primary exercise needs.

 This breed usually gets a good enough workout just from running around the house due to its tremendous amount of energy.